awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-secretsmanager-secret.md

 To retrieve a secret in a CloudFormation template, use a *dynamic reference*\.
 For more information, see [ Retrieve a secret in an AWS CloudFormation resource](https://docs.aws.amazon.com/secretsmanager/latest/userguide/cfn-example_reference-secret.html)\.

 A common scenario is to first create a secret with `GenerateSecretString`, which generates a password, and then use a dynamic reference to retrieve the username and password from the secret to use as credentials for a new database\.
-Follow these steps, as shown in the examples below:

-1. Define the secret without referencing the service or database\.
-You can't reference the service or database because it doesn't exist yet\.
-The secret must contain a username and password\.

-1. Next, define the service or database\.
-Include the reference to the secret to use stored credentials to define the database admin user and password\.

-1. Finally, define a `SecretTargetAttachment` resource type to finish configuring the secret with the required database engine type and the connection details of the service or database\.
-The rotation function requires the details, if you attach one later by defining a [AWS::SecretsManager::RotationSchedule](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-secretsmanager-rotationschedule.html) resource type\.
+See the example *Creating a Redshift cluster and a secret for the admin credentials*\.

 For information about creating a secret in the console, see [Create a secret](https://docs.aws.amazon.com/secretsmanager/latest/userguide/manage_create-basic-secret.html)\.
 For information about creating a secret using the CLI or SDK, see [CreateSecret](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_CreateSecret.html)\.

 For information about retrieving a secret in code, see [Retrieve secrets from Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/retrieving-secrets.html)\.

-**Note**
-Do not create a dynamic reference using a backslash `(\)` as the final value\.
-AWS CloudFormation cannot resolve those references, which causes a resource failure\.

 ## Syntax<a name="aws-resource-secretsmanager-secret-syntax"></a>